 The deadline for submissions is February 15.
 One copy of the article should be sent to each of the three members of the committee.

-Questions may be addressed to Michael Green, Executive Director PCB–AHA, [email protected].
+Questions may be addressed to Michael Green, Executive Director of the PCB–AHA, [email protected].